 Ever since I was pregnant with Elijah I have been hearing about the ill-effects television has on children in general, and specifically children under the age of two.
-The American Academy of Pediatrics actually recommends that children under the age of two watch no television at all.
+Someone told me the American Academy of Pediatrics actually recommends that children under the age of two watch no television at all.
 Because of this, I persistently have this little nagging feeling of guilt every time I let Elijah, and now Noah, watch television.

 But let’s be real.
 I’m a stay-at-home mom with a work-from-home-job and a busy husband, and as previously stated in a prior blog entry, I have not been afforded the luxury of a nanny, or a personal chef, or a personal assistant.
 If something needs to get done in this house, it’s going to be by me and no one else.